GLC (rapper)

 Leonard Harris (born December 6, 1977), better known by his stage name GLC (short for Gangsta Legendary Crisis), is an American rapper from Chicago, Illinois.
-He was formerly a member of the Go Getters.
+He was formerly a member of the Go-Getters.

-GLC was featured in "Spaceship" from Kanye West's album The College Dropout (2004), as well as "Drive Slow" from Late Registration (2005).
+GLC is featured on "Spaceship" from Kanye West's album The College Dropout (2004), as well as "Drive Slow" from Late Registration (2005).
 In 2010, GLC released his debut solo studio album, Love, Life & Loyalty.